- How To's & Quick Tips >

 Having expensive cabinets hanging on your kitchen walls doesn’t mean much if you don’t like the color.
-That’s why many homeowners consider refinishing cabinets with a stain color of their own choosing.
+That’s why many homeowners think about refinishing cabinets with a stain color of their own choosing.
 It is a big job, but there is a big payoff.
 Before you begin, however, it’s best to do a little detective work.

 If your cabinets are painted…